+In these aspects, Arabic and religious schools in Brunei are under the leadership of the Ministry of Religious Affairs, in collaboration with the Ministry of Education to develop a suitable curriculum to properly educate the Muslim students of Brunei on Islamic teachings.
 In 2012, the Compulsory Religious Education Order was implemented, emphasising the importance of Islamic knowledge for young students.
-Under this order, it is compulsory for Muslim children aged seven to 15 to attend religious school.
+Under this order, it is compulsory for Muslim children aged seven to 15 to attend religious schools.

-There are more than 150 religious schools in Brunei Darussalam, from preschool to primary level.
-Religious education is provided at three private schools: International School Brunei, Jerudong International School and Yayasan Sultan Haji Hassanal Bolkiah School.
+With about 150 religious schools in Brunei Darussalam from pre-school to primary level, religious education is also provided at three private schools: International School Brunei, Jerudong International School and Yayasan Sultan Haji Hassanal Bolkiah School.

 Copyright 2019 Borneo Bulletin Yearbook 2019 All rights reserved.